A beginner's guide to Winnipeg

 Arts and culture

 The Manitoba Museum is home to more than 2.6 million artifacts and specimens, drawing on archeology, botany, geology, zoology and ethnology to tell the story of this unique region.
-A guided tour of the night sky is offered the Museum’s Planetarium, and the Science Gallery allows visitors to explore technology and space in interactive displays.
+A guided tour of the night sky is offered at the museum’s Planetarium, and the Science Gallery allows visitors to explore technology and space in interactive displays.

 The Forks National Historic Site is a 9 acre river-side park, preserving the culturally significant 6,000-year history at the junction of the Red and Assiniboine Rivers.
 There is a museum, a Riverwalk, a festival stage and a selection of boutique and specialty shops and dining options including a modern food haull with multicultural cuisine, a café, a 250-seat licensed outdoor patio and Passero, one of Winnipeg's highly acclaimed restaurants.
 The historic port offers cruises and canoe rentals, and winter visitors can rent skates and try skiing on the Red River Mutual Trail.
 This favourite meeting place pays homage to the first peoples of the area, the European fur traders, the Scottish settlers, railway pioneers and scores of immigrants.
 Located on site, The Canadian Museum for Human Rights is an award-winning museum offering guests an experiential journey as they learn about human rights.
 There are 11 galleries to explore, and meals are available at the bistro.
 For panoramic views of the city, climb the winding stairs to the Tower of Hope.

 Winnipeg Art Gallery is located in the heart of the city and offers the Group of Seven and Inuit art exhibitions along with a wide variety of Canadian and international art collections.
 The on-site penthouse restaurant and shop featuring an extensive array of indigenous art, gifts, jewellery and books create a one-stop experience and is a must-see when in the downtown area.

 The Manitoba Legislative Building provides guided or self-guided tours of the beautiful historic landmark.
 Not to be missed are the statues, including the 24-carat gold-covered Golden Boy statue, and the impressive architecture.
 Photo opportunities abound at this fascinating site.